Man in the Iron Mask: History of the Bastille archives

 As the fortress was being ransacked, the pillaging lasted for two days during which documents were burned, torn, thrown from the top of towers into the moats and trailed through the mud.
 Many documents were stolen, or taken away by collectors, writers, lawyers, and even by Pierre Lubrowski, an attaché in the Russian embassy—who sold them to emperor Alexander I in 1805, when they were deposited at the Hermitage Palace—and many ended up dispersed throughout France and the rest of Europe.
 A company of soldiers was posted on 15 July to guard the fortress and, in particular, to prevent any more looting of the archives.
 On 16 July, the Electoral Assembly created a commission assigned to rescue the archives; on arrival at the fortress, they found that many boxes had been emptied or destroyed, leaving an enormous pile of papers in a complete state of disorder.
 During the session of 24 July, the Electoral Assembly passed a resolution enjoining citizens to return documents to the Hôtel de Ville; restitutions were numerous and the surviving documents eventually stored at the city's library, then located at the convent of Saint-Louis-de-la-Culture.
+(Note: "Bibliothèque de la Bastille.
+1017. — Catalogue des livres en feuilles, reliés et brochés, qui sont déposés à Saint-Louis-de-la-Culture, provenant de la Bastille, mis en ordre par le sieur Poinçot, libraire, certifié véritable par Poinçot et par Agier, ci-devant commissaire aux papiers de la Bastille.
+14 juin—15 septembre 1790.
+Bibl. de l'Arsenal, Mss., no. 6495, fol.
+1. Cf. ALFRED FRANKLIN, les Anciennes Bibliothèques de Paris, t.
+III, p.
+201, 292."
+Translation: "Bibliothèque de la Bastille.
+Item #1017. — Catalogue of books in loose pages, bound in leather or in paper, which were deposited at Saint-Louis-de-la-Culture, originally from the Bastille, set in order by Mr. Poinçot, librarian, certified genuine by Poinçot and by Agier, aforementioned commissioner of the Bastille papers.
+14 June—15 September 1790.")